I can hardly believe it is March already. The seasons seem to fly by so quickly. I guess it feels that way when we are getting old.

 Essential Oils Good For Cleaning:

 One of the most overlooked natural cleaners available is vinegar.
-Vinegar is used by many for cleaning purposes, as it’s natural and doesn’t contain the toxins that many store-bought cleaners contain.
+Vinegar is used by many for cleaning purposes, as it’s natural and doesn’t contain the harsh chemicals that many store-bought cleaners contain.
 Vinegar is effective with mold and is a natural antiseptic and fungicide.
 Just put it in a spray bottle and go.
 The smell with dissipate within a few hours.
 There are so many ways to use vinegar around the house.
 Here are just a few ways that vinegar will become a staple in your cleaning routine!

 Mold and Mildew Spray